 We at innogy aim to make the grid capable of performing all of these roles in parallel.
 Our grid will not only be prepared to meet the challenges of the future; it will also enable the development of future technologies.

-Designetz.
-How can we network the large number of decentralised power generators in rural areas with energy consumers in cities and industrial centres in an intelligent manner?
-The Designetz project aims to answer this question.
+DESIGNETZ.
+How will the future energy system have to be designed to be able to integrate distributed, renewable generation into the supply system?
+The DESIGNETZ project aims to answer this question.
 The aim of the research consortium, led by innogy, is to develop and extensively test sample solutions that enable a more reliable, profitable and environmentally friendly energy supply.
-These solutions should integrate a large share of energy sources that generate fluctuating output levels, such as wind and solar power.
-The Designetz project is being carried out in North Rhine-Westphalia, Rhineland-Palatinate and Saarland.
+These solutions should integrate a large share of intermittent energy sources, such as wind and solar power.
+The DESIGNETZ project is being carried out in North Rhine-Westphalia, Rhineland-Palatinate and Saarland.
 The German Federal Ministry for Economic Affairs and Energy recognises the importance of the project and has provided tens of millions in funding for it.